Don’t Hold Your Breath When Concentrating

 3. Take a few deep breaths before starting to concentrate.

-4. Focus on your body and relax each muscle, starting from your toes, all the way to your head.
-It need not take more then a few moments.
+4. Focus on your body and relax each muscle, starting from your toes all the way to your head.
+It need not take more than a few moments.

 You need to pay attention to your breath every time you concentrate.
-If you keep doing so, and follow the above simple guidelines, you will gradually get rid of this unnecessary and unhealthy habit.
+If you keep doing so and follow the above simple guidelines, you will gradually eliminate this unnecessary and unhealthy habit.

 The power of concentration